 In a state where nothing is certain, flying across continents may not be the best idea.
 But the journey from Britain to India, for me, was filled with questions and the hardest one yet, was, “Will I come back?”
-When you see everyone taking care of you, trying to make you alright, somehow you lose the drive the get better.
+When you see everyone taking care of you, trying to make you alright, somehow you lose the drive to get better.
 You feel like that they are investing in a lost cause.
 In this case, I was the lost cause.

 I was stuck between assignments and the voices in my head.
 In fact, I was all but ready to quit on my degree, just go back home and climb under a blanket.
 But that would have been a choice I’d never forgive myself for.
 It was at that moment I realised how life can change in three days, from the hospital to the university, asking for permission to leave, for the time being, people visiting me and extending help, some of whom I don’t even remember what they were saying in that state.
 I was lost in my head and couldn’t get out.